Last Updated on

-Many creative website designs make use of one of the two options.
+Many creative websites make use of one of the two options.
 Expect to see plenty of both when perusing through the best of the best.

 Bye-bye, tables.
 Move over, tiles.
 Card layouts have hit the scene in a big way.
 Taking cues from Pinterest, cards mimic the app’s standout feature and add some depth.
 They are interactive.
 They support hover effects.
 They turn imagery into a more integral website feature than ever before.

 They are compelling and draw the visitor right into the storyline the designer has laid out.
 This makes them an excellent complement to another crucial design element…

 The work of a masterful designer.
-This is tale woven with a combination of graphics and clever text.
+This is a tale woven with a combination of graphics and clever text.
 It’s a feature that works best in the digital sphere, as designers have come to learn.

-Not all supposedly creative website ideas are winners, though.
+Not all supposedly creative website ideas are award winners, though.
 There are some trends designers don’t agree work.
 Stuff like: